uros-r/langchain-crc-api/README.md

 ## Brief

-Create a proof-of-concept for a secure endpoint to generate a response from Langchain's conversational retrieval chain.
+Create a proof-of-concept implementation of a secure endpoint fronting Langchain's conversation retrieval chain.
 Use the following stack:

 - FastAPI